About ITS Standards

 Final Rule/Policy: ITS Architecture and Standards

 Standards-based ITS is most powerful and produces the greatest benefit when deployed under a comprehensive regional (or corridor) transportation planning effort.
 Such an approach ensures that the ITS requirements (and other transportation needs) of all transportation stakeholders in the region are identified, resulting in an integrated and multimodal transportation network.
 Standards allow agencies to integrate ITS functions and services.
-Standards work hand-in-hand with the National ITS Architecture, enabling a systematic and comprehensive approach to ITS integration and deployment.
+Standards work hand-in-hand with the National ITS Reference Architecture, enabling a systematic and comprehensive approach to ITS integration and deployment.

-ITS standards are specifications that define how transportation system components interconnect and interact within the overall framework of the National ITS Architecture.
+ITS standards are specifications that define how transportation system components interconnect and interact within the overall framework of the National ITS Reference Architecture.
 They specify how different technologies, products, and components interconnect and interoperate among the different systems so that information can be shared automatically.
 To facilitate interoperability and encourage the use of ITS standards in deployments, on January 8, 2001, the U.S. Department of Transportation published two important and related documents in the Federal Register:

 - The Federal Highway Administration's (FHWA) Final Rule